 These sessions will take place at Waterstones Piccadilly from April 24th, with one a month thereafter until July 31st.
 Tickets are on sale at £45 (cost includes a glass of wine on arrival).
-Unless otherwise stated, all sessions will start at 18.30, wrapping up by 21.30.
+Unless otherwise stated, all sessions will start at 18.30 and wrap up by 21.30.

-Spaces will be limited so you'll need to book early to avoid disappointment.
+Spaces are limited so please book early to avoid disappointment.